thk123/se4be-website/index.md

 I have been writing code for ten years in a range of industries including science, technology, games and healthcare.
 In this time I have learnt _the importance of good software practices_ in writing correct code quickly, and in collaboration with others.

-In my time as team lead I was able to see how good software practices _sped up delivery_ and increased quality.
+In my time as team lead I was able to see how good software practices can _speed up delivery_ and increased quality.

 I am really motivated to help scientists and other domain experts learn from my experience of software engineering to allow them to fulfil their technologies potential.
 Please [get in touch](mailto:hi@tkiley.co.uk) to unlock your expertise.